dlstreamer/dlstreamer/docs/source/dev_guide/gpu_device_selection.md

 gvadetect model=${MODEL_FILE} device=GPU.0 pre-process-backend=va-surface-sharing batch_size=8 ! queue ! gvafpscounter ! fakesink
 ```

-For GPU devices other than the default one, that is GPU or GPU.0, the
+For GPU devices other than the default one (that is, GPU or GPU.0), the
-`renderD1XY` element component selects the assigned GPU device, for example:
+`renderD1XY` element component selects the assigned GPU device.
+For example:

 - `GPU.1 -> varenderD129h264dec, varenderD129postproc`
 - `GPU.2 -> varenderD130h264dec, varenderD130postproc`

-Use the example below for **GPU.1** and the corresponding VA codec elements, e.g.
+Use the example below for **GPU.1** and the corresponding VA codec elements, e.g.,
 `varenderD129h264dec` and `varenderD129postproc`.
+It is required to use VA elements
+from the same GPU device that is used for inference.
+A mismatch can result in errors
+or lack of inference results.

 ```bash
 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! varenderD129h264dec ! varenderD129postproc ! "video/x-raw(memory:VAMemory)" ! \